 There are certain aspects of (technical) data processing over which ADD has no or insufficient influence and is unable to guarantee total security.
 Examples include the Internet or mobile communications (e.g., smartphones).

-If hackers are active, ADD does not always succeed in defeating their cyber-attacks in time.
-It sometimes does not even know that it is happening, for example if a hacker manages to obtain your identification details by installing illegal software on your computer (spyware) or by creating a fake website (phishing).
+ADD will always set up the necessary measures to avoid and ward off cyberattacks as much as possible.
+However, if hackers are active, ADD will not always succeed in defeating their cyberattacks in time.
+It sometimes does not even know that it is happening.
+For example, if a hacker manages to obtain your identity data by installing illegal software on your computer (spyware) or by creating a fake website (phishing).

 ADD therefore invites you to regularly visit KBC’s website on safe Internet use: https://www.kbc.be/secure4u.
 The site will always provide you with the most up-to-date tips and recommendations on how to keep things safe and secure.